anagha-microsoft/ncr-mlops-hol/README.md

 8. Complete an end to end execution by editing code and committing to master branch
 9. Complete the challenge - time permitting

+Due to the number of services at play and complexity of concepts, this is a scripted lab to be followed and tried out step-by-step.
+There are three challenges at the end of the scripted lab, for those who are Machine Learning savvy and DevOps savvy to make it more fun.

 ![home-6](images/0001-homepage-06.png)
 <br>
 <hr>